 Working moms can easily lose who they are as a person in all of the hustle and bustle of taking care of others or striving to reach corporate goals.

-It can be tiring work and may bring about burn out (it did for me!).
-When you set personal audacious goals it focuses your attention on you and boosts your mommy energy.
+It can be tiring work and may bring about burn out.
+However, when you set personal audacious goals it focuses your attention on you and boosts your mommy energy.

-Now it’s time to get to work!
-Here are some tips to start creating an audacious goal.
+Now it’s time to get to work.
+Here are some tips to start creating your most audacious goals.

 Start by giving yourself time to think about what you’d like to accomplish in the next six months.
 A lot can happen in 180 days!
 To avoid writer’s block don't cram your brainstorming into one sitting.
 Set a deadline and give yourself one week to think.

-To keep audacious goal setting in the forefront of your mind set reminders on post it notes or alarms on your phone.
+To keep audacious goal setting at the forefront of your mind, set reminders on post-it notes or alarms on your phone.
 Schedule quick walks during your work hours with the intention to think about your audacious goal.
 Use your commute to and from work, too, and record your thoughts in a voice memo you can listen to later.